restricted/node-amqp/README.md

 You can also use the prefetchCount option to increase the window of how many messages the server will send you before you need to ack (quality of service).
-`{ ack: true, prefetchCount: 1 }` is the default and will only send you one message before you ack.
+`{ ack: true, prefetchCount: 1, consumer: 'node-amqp' }` is the default and will only send you one message before you ack.
 Setting prefetchCount to 0 will make that window unlimited.
 If this option is used `q.shift()` should not be called.
 Instead the listener function should take four parameters `(message, headers, deliveryInfo, ack)` and `ack.acknowledge()` should be called to ack a single message.

+The `consumer` option will change prefix in consumer tag to determine consumer service name.
+Default prefix is `node-amqp`.

 The `routingKeyInPayload` and `deliveryKeyInPayload` options determine if the reception process will inject the routingKey and deliveryKey,